Essential Information on CryptoCurrency and a Some Useful Resources

 Keeping up with the news: Aside from reading our site, you can keep up on the news on crypto with longstanding publications like CoinDesk and CoinTelegraph.
-Further, you can follow smart crypto folk like Charlie Lee (of Litecoin) and Vitalik Buterin (of Ethereum) on social media.
+You can also check out bitcointalk.org (a popular forum for everything crypto).
+Further, you can follow smart crypto folk like Charlie Lee (of Litecoin) and Vitalik Buterin (of Ethereum) on social media (see others recommend when you start following them, there are a few useful people to follow, but take advice with a grain of salt as a few people have questionable motives).
 Further, you can join crypto groups on social media (just don’t let them pump you full of mania).

 Keep cool, avoid mania: If you don’t know the history of bubbles and the basics of how currency, assets, and investing work, or if you aren’t a seasoned investor, try not to buy into this idea that crypto will go up forever.
 Its a risky space for investing and some coins aren’t that amazing as every day payments systems (i.e. crypto is magical in a way… but we aren’t dealing with literal magic beans).
 At least read up on the basics of investing and the history of economic bubbles.